 Concerns about or evidence of abuse can come to us through:

-Positive Response Training and Consultancy recognises that it has a duty to act on reports, or suspicions of abuse or neglect.
+Positive Response recognises that it has a duty to act on reports, or suspicions of abuse or neglect.
 It also acknowledges that taking action in such situations is never easy.
 This may be even more difficult for trainers as they will usually come to hear of disclosures of abuse/neglect from staff whilst delivering training courses and will therefore probably have no first-hand knowledge of the person experiencing the suspected abuse or neglect or the context.

 If staff receive any information about possible abuse they should: